openstack-archive/stx-docs/doc/source/installation_guide/latest/index.rst

    -  Minimum memory: 64 GB.
    -  Hard drives:

-      -  Primary hard drive, minimum 500 GB SDD or NVMe.
+      -  Primary hard drive with a minimum 500 GB SDD or NVMe.
-      -  0 or more 500 GB disks (min.
+      -  Zero or more 500 GB disks (min.
 10K RPM).

    -  Network ports: